 I'm the bad cop (laughs).
 Suriya is the one who allows them to do whatever they like.
 It is always the mothers, right?
 I'm the one with the rulebook.
 He is the 'good' one.

 What are some things that you'd say no to and Suriya probably wouldn't?

 Everything.
 From ice-creams to homework, the list is endless.
-Their (the children’s) father is always more willing to work things out in an easy way for them.
-So, if any day I’m delayed at the shoot, they will happily have a story time at night with their father beyond 9:00 PM or 9:30 PM.
+Their (the children's) father is always more willing to work things out in an easy way for them.
+So, if any day I'm delayed at the shoot, they will happily have storytime at night with their father beyond 9:00 PM or 9:30 PM.

-So, is ‘early to bed’ the norm at your household?
+So, is 'early to bed' the norm in your household?

 How do you spend weekends and holidays with your children?

 We travel.
 We are just back from a trek to the Himalayas.
 Trekking is their new interest now.
 We took them to this hill called Triund.
 It is about 9000ft above sea level.
 They climbed for 6 hours.

 Yes, even Dev (who is only seven years old) did the inclined climb for 6 hours.
 And it was a steep rocky terrain, so we camped there at night.
 Then, the next day, we were down in 4.5 hours.
 Suriya and I have planned to do a trek with them somewhere every year.
 We plan to show our children one good place in India every year.